IFRC-Alert-Hub/Alert-Hub-CAP-Aggregator/README.md

 # IFRC/UCL Alert Hub - CAP Aggregator

 The CAP Aggregator is an alert aggregation service built for IFRC's Alert Hub.
-Public alerts use the Common Alerting Protocol (CAP) international standard.
+Public alerts use the Common Alerting Protocol (CAP) Version 1.2 standard.

 This is a Python web app using the Django framework and the Azure Database for PostgreSQL relational database service.
 The Django app is hosted in a fully managed Azure App Service.
 Requests to hundreds of publicly available alert sources are managed by Celery and Redis.
 Aggregated alerts are then made available to the Alert Hub via a GraphQL API.